martin-ger/esp_wifi_repeater/README.md

 - set ip dhcp: configures dynamic IP address for the ESP in the uplink network, default
 - set netmask _netmask_: sets a static netmask for the uplink network
 - set gw _gw-addr_: sets a static gateway address in the uplink network
-- set bssid _xx:xx:xx:xx:xx:xx_: sets the specific BSSID of the uplink IP to connect to (default 00:00:00:00:00:00 which means any)
-- set [ap_mac|sta_mac] _xx:xx:xx:xx:xx:xx_: sets the MAC address of the STA and SOFTAP to a user defined value (bit 0 of the first byte of the MAC address can not be 1)
-- scan: does a scan for APs
-- set ap_on [0|1]: selects, whether the soft-AP is disabled (ap_on=0) or enabled (ap_on=1, default)
-- set ap_open [0|1]: selects, whether the soft-AP uses WPA2 security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
-- set auto_connect [0|1]: selects, whether the STA should keep retrying to reconnect to the AP. auto_connect is off (0) after first flashing or after "reset factory".
-When you enter a new SSID it will be automatically set on (1).
-- set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
-- set phy_mode [1|2|3]: sets the PHY_MODE of the WiFi (1=b, 2=g, 3=n(default))
-- set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)
-- set status_led _GPIOno_: selects a GPIO pin for the status LED (default 2, >16 disabled)
-- set [upstream_kbps|downstream_kbps] _bitrate_: sets a maximum upstream/downstream bitrate (0 = no limit)
-- set vmin _voltage_: sets the minimum battery voltage in mV.
-If Vdd drops below, the ESP goes into deep sleep.
-If 0, nothing happens
-- set vmin_sleep _secs_: sets the time interval in seconds the ESP sleeps on low voltage
-- set config_port _portno_: sets the port number of the console login (default is 7777, 0 disables remote console config)
-- set web_port _portno_: sets the port number of the web config server (default is 80, 0 disables web config)
-- set config_access _mode_: controls the networks that allow config access for console and web (0: no access, 1: only internal, 2: only external, 3: both (default))
 - portmap add [TCP|UDP] _external_port_ _internal_ip_ _internal_port_: adds a port forwarding
 - portmap remove [TCP|UDP] _external_port_: deletes a port forwarding
-- monitor [on|off|acl] _port_: starts and stops monitor server on a given port
+### Firewall/Monitor config
 - acl [from_sta|to_sta] [TCP|UDP|IP] _src-ip_ [_src_port_] _desr-ip_ [_dest_port_] [allow|deny|allow_monitor|deny_monitor]: adds a new rule to the ACL
 - acl [from_sta|to_sta] clear: clears the whole ACL
 - show acl: shows the defined ACLs and some stats
 - set acl_debug [0|1]: switches ACL debug output on/off - a denied packets will be logged to the terminal
+- set [upstream_kbps|downstream_kbps] _bitrate_: sets a maximum upstream/downstream bitrate (0 = no limit)
+- monitor [on|off|acl] _port_: starts and stops monitor server on a given port
+### Interface config
+- set config_port _portno_: sets the port number of the console login (default is 7777, 0 disables remote console config)
+- set web_port _portno_: sets the port number of the web config server (default is 80, 0 disables web config)
+- set config_access _mode_: controls the networks that allow config access for console and web (0: no access, 1: only internal, 2: only external, 3: both (default))
+### Chip config
+- set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)
 - sleep _seconds_: Put ESP into deep sleep for the specified amount of seconds.
 Valid values between 1 and 4294 (aprox.
 71 minutes)
-- set am_scan_time _secs_: sets the time interval in seconds the ESP tries in automesh mode to find an uplink AP before going to sleep (0 disabled, default)
+- set status_led _GPIOno_: selects a GPIO pin for the status LED (default 2, >16 disabled)
+- set vmin _voltage_: sets the minimum battery voltage in mV.
+If Vdd drops below, the ESP goes into deep sleep.
+If 0, nothing happens
-- set am_sleep_time _secs_: sets the time interval in seconds the ESP sleeps in automesh mode if no uplink AP is found (0 disabled, default)
+- set vmin_sleep _secs_: sets the time interval in seconds the ESP sleeps on low voltage

 # Status LED
 In default config GPIO2 is configured to drive a status LED (connected to GND) with the following indications: